 We made a short list of wheelchair-friendly essentials that you just can’t miss around the towns of Gilbert, Tempe, Mesa, Chandler, and Queen Creek, along with how HealthLift can take you there.

 Millions of people visit the beautiful state of Arizona every year.
-Many of those visitors use wheelchairs, motorized scooters and other mobility devices.
+Many of those visitors use wheelchairs, and other mobility devices.
 What’s the best way to get from point A to point B when you’re in The Metro Phoenix and Tucson areas?
 What is Arizona’s trusted wheelchair accessible van service?

 Mesa is a mighty fine place to visit for accessibility, but you’ve just got to know where to look.
 Here’s a little listicle of the wheelchair-friendly clinics, places, and things to go and do when in Mesa.